lynnfaraday/aresmush.com/_root/tutorials/code/reload.md

 - reload
 ---

 Changes to the Ares game engine require a [restart](/tutorials/manage/shutdown), but the plugins can be reloaded while the game is running.

+## How to Reload

+If you've only changed **plugins**, you can reload each plugin while the game is still running by using the `load <plugin name>` command in-game.

+If all you've changed are **configuration files**, the `load config` command will read them.
+The config is automatically reloaded when using the Web Portal config editor.

+If you've changed the **Web Portal**, you'll need to re-deploy it through the Admin -> Manage menu on the Web Portal or the `website/deploy` command in-game.

+If you've changed the **engine**, you'll need to actually [shutdown and restart](/tutorials/manage/shutdown) the game before the changes will take effect.
+You probably shouldn't be changing the engine, though.

+## How Code is Loaded

 The load command lets you reload the code for a specific plugin.

     > load fs3skills
     %% Plugin 'fs3skills' loading.
 Please wait...
     %% Plugin 'fs3skills' (including config, help and locale) reloaded.

-## How Code is Loaded

 To understand the reload feature (and its limitations), it helps to understand a bit about how Ruby loads code.